nothere121/pluribit2/README.md

 ## Consensus Mechanism

-pluriƀit's consensus is a multi-stage process designed for decentralization by reducing the hardware advantages common in pure Proof-of-Work systems.
+pluriƀit's consensus is a two-part system designed for decentralization and fairness by reducing the hardware advantages of traditional Proof-of-Work.

+### Part 1: Block Production (VDF → VRF Lottery)

+This is the "lottery" a miner must win to create a block.
+It is a time-based search, not a hash-based one.

 #### 1\.
-Proof-of-Work (Spam Resistance)

-  * A trivial PoW puzzle must be solved to begin the block proposal process.
-  * This acts as a rate-limiting mechanism to prevent spam, not as the primary security mechanism.
-It allows participation in the next stage.
+Nonce Search Loop (VDF as "Work")

+  * A miner iteratively tests nonces (`nonce = 0, 1, 2...`) in a sequential search.
+  * The "work" required for *each attempt* is the computation of a **VDF (Verifiable Delay Function)**.
+This VDF computation functions as the rate-limiting mechanism for the search.

 #### 2\.
 Verifiable Delay Function (VDF)

-  * The PoW solution is used as input to a VDF.
+  * The current `nonce` is combined with other block data to create a unique input for the VDF.
-  * The VDF requires a fixed duration of sequential computation that cannot be significantly parallelized or sped up with specialized hardware.
+  * The VDF requires a fixed duration of sequential computation (`vdfIterations`) that cannot be significantly parallelized or sped up with specialized hardware.
-  * This enforces a **time cost**, which makes computational power differences between miners less significant.
+  * This enforces a **time cost** per attempt, which makes hardware advantages less significant.

 #### 3\.
 Verifiable Random Function (VRF)

-  * The output of the completed VDF is used as the input for a VRF.
+  * The output of the completed VDF (`vdf_proof.y`) is used as the input for a **VRF**.
   * The VRF produces an unpredictable but verifiable random number.
-  * If this number is below the current network target, the miner wins the right to produce the next block.
+  * If this number is below the current network target (`vrfThreshold`), the miner wins the lottery and can produce the next block.

+### Part 2: Fork-Choice Rule (GHOST)

+This is the rule nodes use to agree on the "correct" chain if a fork occurs.

+  * When a fork is detected, the network does not simply follow the "longest" chain.
+  * Instead, nodes use the **GHOST** (Greedy Heaviest Observed Subtree) protocol.
+  * The network chooses the chain with the most **total cumulative work** in its entire subtree (the block *plus all* of its known descendants).
+This ensures the most secure chain is always followed.

 -----